MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 Give users access to information and resources only if they have a genuine need for them to perform their tasks.
 This approach prevents unauthorized access to sensitive data and minimizes potential security breach impact.
 Use automated [user provisioning](../id-governance/what-is-provisioning.md) to reduce unnecessary granting of access rights.

-Automate basic Microsoft Entra user lifecycle processes at scale with the [lifecycle workflows](../id-governance/what-are-lifecycle-workflows.md) feature in ID Governance.
-Automate workflow tasks that run at key events.
+Automate lifecycle processes for Microsoft Entra users at scale with [Lifecycle Workflows](../id-governance/what-are-lifecycle-workflows.md) in ID Governance.
+Automate workflow tasks to right size user access when key events occur.
 Example events include before a new employee is scheduled to start work at the organization, as employees change status, and as employees leave the organization.

 ### Govern highly privileged administrative role access